carollebertille/phonebook-ansible-project/README.md

 They will be used respectively for the build of images, for deployments in test and production environments.

 ## 4. **Workflow**

-It consists of two environments: recet and procuction In order to fully understand this workfow, let's take the following scenario:
+In order to fully understand this workfow, let's take the following scenario:

 - Developer makes a modification to the code and pushes it on github